Electronics Engineering Technician

 You must complete the program within a set number of years from the start of the program.
 For the Technology programs (CET and EET) it is seven years and for the Technician program (EETcn) it is five years.

-Students discontinued from the Electronics Programs Cluster must wait one academic year before reapplying to the program
+Students discontinued from the Electronics Programs Cluster must wait one academic year before re-applying to the program

 Students are eligible to graduate upon completion of all academic requirements in their program of study, including co-op work terms if applicable.
 Students are expected to respond to their invitation through their Student Portal.
 Convocation ceremonies are held in the spring and fall of each academic year.
 Students, who take longer than the advertised program length are responsible for completing any new or additional courses due to a program design change.
-Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the registrar's office.
+Students who complete their program after the scheduled completion date are required to fill out an Application to Graduate form and submit it with payment to the Registrar's Office.
 Students who are discontinued or have withdrawn and then return to the college will be placed in the current program design and must meet all requirements to graduate.

 Students considering withdrawing from a program should meet with the program coordinator/academic advisor prior to withdrawing.
 In order to formally withdraw from a program, the student must complete the Program Withdrawal form and submit it to the Registrar's Office.
 Deadlines for withdrawing from a program with/without an academic penalty or with/without a refund are posted on the website under Academic Dates.

 Academic assistance is available to students through a variety of avenues.
-The program coordinator/academic advisor and faculty can advise students on specific program and course information such as adding/dropping courses, special timetabling, etc. Access the Conestoga website for assistance provided through Accessibility Services.
+The program coordinator/academic advisor and faculty can advise students on specific program and course information such as adding/dropping courses, special timetabling, etc. Access the Conestoga website for assistance provided through Student Success Services and Accessibility Services.
 Access the Learning Commons website for detailed information on the academic services they provide, including Learning Skills, Peer Services, Math and Writing assistance.